jphmrst/defblog/README.md

 Declare a simple structured blog to be published with ORG-PUBLISH.
-This package offers an all-Emacs solution to maintaining a web site (except for any uploading via rsync, which can be triggered from with ORG-PUBLISH).
+This package offers an all-Emacs solution to maintaining a web site (except for any uploading via rsync, which DEFBLOG can trigger through ORG-PUBLISH).

 ## Requirements